 - Progress and confidence need to be updated before the meeting.

 - The meeting should start by discussing the OKRs before looking at roadmaps and initiatives.

-This weekly ritual is crucial to make Flowing OKRs work.
+This weekly ritual is crucial to get the full value from the OKR tracking process.
 It will help everyone keep the right context in mind when making project decisions.
 It's also a simple way to create natural accountability and improve alignment (repetition does work!).

 #4.
 Don't capture business-as-usual in your OKRs